dsar/Twitter_Sentiment_Analysis/README.md

 In case you want to parametrise the model's parameters, just set the corresponding dictionary in `options.py`
+*For more details, check the important parameters in each algorithm in the aforementioned file.*

-Then just start main.py file
+Then just start `main.py` file

 ```sh
 $ python src/main.py
 ```

-When the program terminates you will get all the predictions of the test file in `data/submissions/` directory
+When the program terminates, you will get all the predictions of the test file in `data/submissions/` directory
+*By enabling the `cv` option to true in the `options.py` file (in the corresponding algorithm) you can get a good approximation of the kaggle-score directly from Cross Validation (Caustion: it might take a while for the full datasets)*

 ### Contributors